Qovery/documentation/website/guides/tutorial/how-to-integrate-qovery-with-github-actions.md

 Getting starting with Qovery is easy.
 Just plug your Git repository and you can deploy your application directly.
 But in some cases you will want a more advanced CI workflow where some steps need to happen before deployment.

-One of the CI tools you can use for that matter is GitHub actions.
+One of the CI tools you can use for that matter is GitHub Actions.

 <Assumptions name="guide">